Zoo School: WVMA Goes Wild

 Fly away for the day to the International Crane Foundation (ICF) Friday, October 3.
 Member-only registration opens August 1, so watch your email for details!

-On-point small-animal lectures featuring veterinarian experts and a schedule full of six scientific CE credits you can put to work right away.
+On-point small-animal lectures featuring real-world vet-med expertise.
+Six scientific CE credits you can put to work right away.

 Interactive experiences include Crane Center tours, birdwatching walks, prairie restoration hikes, veterinary clinic visits, egg incubation sessions, and more.